SchnTgaiSpock/Wildernether/README.md

 ### Cooking in the Blackstone Stove

-The Blackstone Stove has three modes: Pot, Frying, and Oven.
-For pot mode, place a Cauldron on top of the Stove.
-For Frying mode, place a Heavy Weighted Pressure Plate (Iron Pressure Plate) on top of the Stove.
-Oven mode is the default.

-When using the correct mode and recipe, clicking on the "Click to cook!" button in the Stove's menu will put the cooked item in the output slot.
+The Blackstone Stove has four modes: Pot, Frying, Oven, and Brewing.
+See the [wiki page](https://github.com/SchnTgaiSpock/Wildernether/wiki/Blackstone-Stove) for more details.

 ### Reading the Stove recipes

 The top 6 slots in the Simefun Guide correspond to the 6 slots in the Stove.
-For soup recipes, the bottom-middle item goes in the Bowl slot.
+For soup and brewing recipes, the bottom-middle item goes in the container slot to the left.

 ## Plans for the Future